raphkk/project/README.md

 ## Update on the project with date timestapms:
 * Created an index.html and linked style.css files.
 This website should only consist of one landing page with enough information and an FAQ below to commonly asked questions.
+* Continued research on how to use an API in my project.
+Current video used to gain information is - https://youtu.be/WXsD0ZgxjRw?si=7iBcXES70qBKsTBh
+* Created a box shadow for the main div to protrude the whole section of the website.